-ADVANCED ACCREDITATION / SCHOOL IMPROVEMENT
+SCHOOL IMPROVEMENT

-In agreement with AdvancED our schools have an active school improvement process.
+Our schools have an active school improvement process.
 Typically, each school improvement cycle lasts for about five years.
 Every staff member is an active member on the school improvement committee; some students and parents are asked to join the school improvement committee as well.
 The purpose of school improvement is to improve student achievement and the overall school environment.